 Accounts receivable factoring is a type of debtor finance inducing a financial transaction in which a business sells its accounts receivable to a factor at a discount.
 The factor will offer an upfront payment to the business based on amounts due from its customers.
 On due dates, the factoring company collects the debt from the end customers and returns the remaining balance to the business client after subtracting the already paid amount and service fees.

 For example, Hosts Staffing Agency requires funds for its immediate needs.
 The agency contacts AR Funding.org (AR) to sell $70,000 of credit-worthy.
 AR advances them 90% or $63,000.
 According to the original terms of the invoices, AR will collect the debts on their client’s payment and return the 10% money to Hosts Staffing Agency minus the 1-2.5% factoring fee.

 How is Accounts Receivable Factoring Different from a Bank Loan?

 When analyzing these requirements, a factoring business would focus on turning the business client’s account receivable into capital.
 This is done by considering a couple of things such as the credit score of the business’ customers, shifting the credit risk from the business owner to AR, looking to the gross business margin instead of the annual revenue and by treating invoices as collateral.
 Versus a bank, that would only grant a loan after checking the business client’s credit score, monthly and annual revenue, actual capital, and treat the business assets as collateral.

-For example, if a factor grants Hosts Staffing Agency a loan, the business needs to prove its ability to pay back the loan.
+For example, if a factor grants Hosts Staffing Agency a loan, then the business needs to prove its ability to pay back the loan.
 Proof of such is evident in the company’s experience and industry track record.
 Other evidence is its strong credit score, valuable annual revenue, and considerable assets such as real estate.
-If the agency were to obtain funds through invoice factoring, they would go through AR verification.
-Meaning, if the account debtors are satisfied with the provided service or product characteristics and that the invoice amounts, terms, and conditions are in order, the agency would be granted the needed funds.
+If the agency were to obtain funds through invoice factoring, then they would go through AR verification.
+Meaning, if the account debtors are satisfied with the provided service or product characteristics and that the invoice amounts, terms, and conditions are in order, then the agency would be granted the needed funds.